4dcu-be/4dcu.be/_posts/2021-04-21-Code-Nugget-Batch_Effects.md

 ## Inspecting the artificial dataset

 With a few lines using Seaborn's ```FacetGrid``` and ```histplot``` a plot can be generated to have a quick glance at the syntethic data.
-For this the data needs to be converted into the, so called, long format with Pandas' ```melt``` function.
+For this the data needs to be converted into the long format with Pandas' ```melt``` function.

 ```python